pgrimard/spring-j2v8/README.md

 This project demonstrates using [J2V8](https://github.com/eclipsesource/J2V8) to render views with JavaScript on the server.

 ## Configuration
-Configuration is as simple as defining a `V8ScriptTemplateViewResolver` and a `V8ScriptTemplateConfigurer`.
+In its simplest form, configuration is as simple as defining a `V8ScriptTemplateViewResolver` and a `V8ScriptTemplateConfigurer` while passing it the scripts required to render views.
+The `V8ScriptTemplateConfigurer` also provides a fluent API for setting additional config properties.

 ```java
 @SpringBootApplication